Indian Lagoon Coast Fishing Forecast, May 2006

 On the lagoon flats, redfish and spotted sea trout will provide the majority of the action for light tackle spin and fly anglers.
 For sea trout, fish your favorite top-water plugs at first light in about two feet of water concentrating in areas were you see active bait.
 After the morning top-water bite fades, switch to your favorite soft plastic jig, like the RipTide 3” swimming mullet with a Woodies rattle capsule inserted, fished in three to five feet of water alone the edges of flats or spoil islands.
 Additionally, the water has warmed to the point where the jack crevalle, ladyfish, snook, and tarpon will begin to show up in good numbers.
 Currently, the Port Canaveral Locks and the power plants in Port Saint John are loaded with jacks and ladyfish.
 May also marks the last month of snook season on Florida’s east coast, so don’t miss out on your last chance at putting a linesider in the boat.

 In closing, be sure to mark your calendar for the Coastal Angler Magazine Fishing and Boating Expo, to be held at the Melbourne Auditorium may 19th, 20th, and 21st, and the FishStock event held in New Smyrna Beach on Memorial day weekend.

 As always, if you need more information or have any questions, please contact me.

 407-416-1187 on the water

-If you would like to be added or removed from Captain Tom’s mailing list, please contact him at [email protected]
+If you would like to be added to my mailing list, just reply back to [email protected]